 Mac: Connecting/Mapping to an SMB/CIFS Server/Share with Mac OS X

-NOTE: If connecting from off campus to an ECN shared drive, you will need a VPN connection for successful connection.
+NOTE: If connecting from off campus to an ECN shared drive, you will need a VPN connection.

-Go here to obtain/update the required software if not already installed on your system:
+Navigate to the link below to obtain/update the required software, if it isn't already installed on your system:

-The next step is to enter the path to the server.
-Users connecting to a Windows share should use
+In the new dialog box, enter the path to the intended server.
+Those connecting to a Windows share should use

 cifs://; when connecting to a UNIX or OS X share, use

 NOTE: IP addresses are also suitable in place of DNS names.
 Please remember to always use fully qualified domain names as well (//pier.ecn.purdue.edu/sharename as opposed to //pier/sharename).

 - Password: (your ECN password)

-You may also wish to check "Remember this password in my keychain" if you plan to connect frequently or automatically when you log into your machine.
+You may also wish to check "Remember this password in my keychain," if you plan to connect frequently or automatically when you log into your machine.
 Otherwise, you will be asked to enter your password every time.

-Click OK, and the share will be mounted on your computer.
-You can find it on the Desktop, with an icon of a globe encased in a clear cube or in your Finder as noted earlier.
+Click Connect, and the shared drive will mount on your computer.
+You can find it either on the Desktop with an icon of a three people encased in a clear cube or in your Finder as noted earlier.

-If you want to have the volume automatically mount every time you log in, first find the icon of the volume on the desktop.
-Open up System Preferences by selecting System Preferences... from the Apple menu.
-The System
+Additionally, it is possible to have the drive automatically mount every time you log in.
+To do so, first find the drive icon on the Desktop or via Finder.
+Next, open up System Preferences... from the Apple menu.

-Select the Accounts control panel, click on your username, and then select the Login Items tab.
+Select the Users & Groups icon.
+Then, click on your user name, and jump to the Login Items tab.